dingyifei/NHW68/README.md

-# Not Handwired 68 Keys
+# Not Hand Wired 68 Keys

 ## License